jss367/jss367.github.io/_posts/2023-01-01-model-explainability-with-lime.md

 # Load the Model

 Now let's get our model.
-For simplicity I'm going to use an off-the-shelf one: InceptionV3.
+For simplicity, I'm going to use an off-the-shelf one: InceptionV3.

 ```python